nayana487/intro-html-css/README.md

 ### Separation of Concerns

-The other big advantage of the stylesheet approach is that it preserve Separation of Concerns.
+The other big advantage of the stylesheet approach is that it preserves separation of concerns.
 It is possible to style web pages using HTML alone.
 We did this in the early 2000s using mostly images and table borders.
 CSS allows us to separate the styles of our website/app from the content and behavior:

 - HTML
   - Content